openstack/manila/doc/source/devref/emc_vnx_driver.rst

   share service.
 - `emc_nas_pool_name` is the pool name user wants to create volume from.
 The pools can be created using Unisphere for VNX.
+- `emc_interface_ports` is comma separated list specifying the ports(devices) of Data Mover that can be used for share server interface.
+  Members of the list can be Unix-style glob expressions (supports Unix shell-style wildcards).
+This list is optional.
+In the absence of this option, any of the ports on the Data Mover can be used.

 Restart of :term:`manila-share` service is needed for the configuration changes to take effect.